expergefacio/dinkycache/dev_notes_todos.md

 ⏺ ~~Move garbage collection from init to write, to make read more faster?~~
         void for now, can be done on runtime by passing `clean_expired=False`

+## Moved to version nr 1.0.1 as uploaded to pypi

 ## From version 0.4 -> 0.5
     added row_overflow